akerber47/akerber47.github.io/reading.md

 These are books I didn't have the time to finish at the time, but would really like to come back to in the future.

+### 2021 February
+- Gordon S. Wood, *Empire of Liberty*
+- Richard White, *The Republic For Which It Stands*
+- Daniel Walker Howe, *What Hath God Wrought*
+- Simone Davies & Hiyoko Imai, *The Montessori Toddler*

 ### 2020 June
 - John Lions, *Lions' Commentary on UNIX 6th Edition: with Source Code*
 - Samuel Karlin and Howard M. Taylor, *A First Course in Stochastic Processes*